 Article 1.2

-“Human rights violation or abuse” shall mean any harm committed by a State or a business enterprise, through acts or omissions in the context of business activities, against any person or group of persons, individually or collectively, including physical or mental injury, emotional suffering, economic loss or substantial impairment of their human rights, including environmental rights.
+“Human rights violation or abuse” shall mean any harm committed by a State or a business enterprise, through acts or omissions in the context of business activities, that violates the human rights of any person or group of persons, individually or collectively, including physical or mental injury, emotional suffering, or economic loss or environmental rights.

 IV.
 Rights of Victims and Prevention